maxstollmayer/rose-pine.omp/readme.md

 <details>
 <summary>powershell</summary>

 Adjust the Oh My Posh init line in your `$PROFILE` by adding the `--config` flag with the Rosé Pine variant of your choice.
-For example the standard Rosé Pine variant:

 ```powershell
 oh-my-posh init pwsh --config 'https://raw.githubusercontent.com/maxstolly/rose-pine.omp/main/rose-pine.omp.json' | Invoke-Expression